bagit-profiles/bagit-profiles-specification/aptrust-changes/README.md

 The existing BagIt profiles in this repository cannot describe valid APTrust and DPN bags because APTrust requires a tag file called aptrust-info.txt, which must contain a specific set of tags, and DPN required a file called dpn-tags/dpn-info.txt whose tags also had to comply with a defined set of requirements.

+APTrust proposes changes to BagIt profiles to achieve the following goals:

+1. Allow profiles to descibe tags outside the bag-info.txt file.

+2. Allow profiles to tell users (optionally through bagging software user GUIs) what information is expected in tag values.

+3. Allow profiles to specify a set of valid manifests and tag manifests without prescribing which manifest algorithms must be used.

+4. Allow profiles to specify whether serialized bags must expand into a directory that matches the name of the serialized bag.

 ## Limitations of Tag Definitions in BagIt-Profiles v1.2.0

 BagIt-Profiles v1.2.0 allows users to specify which tags should be present in the bag-info.txt file, whether they're required, and which values are allowed.
 For example: